gonodono/web-widgets/README.md

-This one launches a coroutine from `onUpdate()` like the Minimal one, with the same ~10-second timeout, but its `WebView` operations and draw routine are all contained in the `WebShooter` class.
+This one launches a coroutine from `onUpdate()` like the Minimal one, with the same ~10-second timeout, but its `WebView` operations and draw routine are all handled in the `WebShooter` class.

 ### Scroll